Comparing baseball players across eras via novel Full House Modeling: Pre-prossesing of batting and pitching statistics

-In this section, we detail the considerations made for the pitching statistics that we era-adjust using the Full House Model: earned-run average (ERA), strikeouts (SO), bWAR, and fWAR.
-We also adjust innings pitched (IP) using a similar quantile mapping approach that we applied to Game or PA for batters.
-We will use nonparametric methods as in Section~\ref{nonparametric} to measure these pitching statistics since these statistics have not been demonstrated to follow any common distribution we know.
+In this section, we detail the considerations made for the pitching statistics that we era-adjust using our methodology: earned-run average (ERA), strikeouts (SO), bWAR, and fWAR.
+We also adjust innings pitched (IP) using a similar quantile mapping approach that we applied to games or PA for batters.
+We will use nonparametric methods to measure these pitching statistics since these statistics have not been demonstrated to follow any common distribution we know.
 Note that smaller values of ERA are better, so we apply the Full House Model to the negation of ERA.
-Smoothing and career trimming were applied to era-adjusted pitching statistics in the same way as to batting statistics.
+Career trimming and shrinkage were applied to era-adjusted pitching statistics in the same way as to batting statistics.

-It is necessary to define the full-time pitchers, as the deployment of pitchers changes significantly in different eras.
-We define full-time pitchers as the pitchers who are most innings pitched and the full-time pitchers' cutoff can be calculated as follow: We first compute the number of average starting pitchers by measuring the average rotation size for each team and then multiply it by the number of teams in each season as the number of average starting pitchers in that season.
-Then the number of full-time pitchers is equal to the number of average starting pitchers.
+Our modeling will only be applied to full-time pitchers.
+We define full-time pitchers as the $n$ pitchers who pitched the most innings above a cutoff.
+We now describe how the cutoff is defined: we get the average rotation size for each time in the MLB, and then we add these rotation sizes to arrive at $n$ full-time pitchers.

-We also adjust for the difference in pitching rotation sizes across eras.
-The average rotation size for each team can be calculated as the largest number of unique starting players within a moving window of consecutive games.
-The size of the moving window stops increasing when the number of unique starting players in this moving window is smaller than the size of the moving window.
-Then we take the average of the numbers we compute as the window moves and consider it as the average rotation size for each team.

-We now introduce an adjustment for pitching statistics based on different rotation sizes.
-The idea is that pitchers from an era with smaller rotation sizes would have better statistics as judged against their peers had they played in a year with a larger rotation size.
-We give an example of how our adjustment works: the average rotation size was three pitchers in 1984.
-Supposed that the projected season has an average rotation size of five starting pitchers with 30 teams in the league.
-Therefore we add the minimum seasonal talent score for a hypothetical rotation size equal to that of the pitcher’s context to the computed un-adjusted talent score of that pitcher.
-In other words, the 3*30 = 90th qualifying starter’s talent score in the projected season is added to the talent score of the pitchers from the 1894 season in which the average rotation size is three.

-Similarly, we deduct some points to starting pitchers who played in the season in which average rotation sizes were larger than the rotation of any season that we project into.
-For example, we assume that a pitcher played in the 2021 season in which the average rotation size is five.
-Supposed that the projected season has an average of three starting pitchers with 12 teams, then some pitchers that are chosen as starting pitchers in the 2021 season perform badly in the projected season since they are not in a rotation.
-Therefore the 5*12 = 60th qualifying starter’s talent score in the projected season is deducted from the talent score of the pitchers from the 2021 season in which the average rotation size is five.

-Era-adjusted pitching statistics obtained from the Full House Model are seen in Table \ref{Tab:IPERAK} and Table \ref{Tab:bfWARpit} in the Appendix.